Clinical Data Managers

 Introduction

-Clinical data managers test and design clinical databases for health care organizations and research centers.
-They process clinical data and monitor work flow processes to make sure they are in compliance with operating standards.
+Clinical data managers design, test, and validate clinical databases for health care organizations and research centers.
+They collect, process, and manage data for clinical studies and other purposes and monitor work flow processes to make sure they are in compliance with operating standards.
 They use a wide variety of software programs to accomplish their work.
-Strong knowledge of mathematics as well as of the information and techniques needed for diagnosing and treating medical conditions is required for clinical data management.
-The U.S. Department of Labor's Occupational Outlook Handboo...
+Strong knowledge of mathematics as well as of the information and techniques needed for diagnosing and treating medical conditions is required for clinical data management. ...

 Quick Facts